HanaaElJazzar/drone-project/README.md

 - Drone weight limit should be between 1-500 grams
 - Drone battery capacity is between 0-100 % assuming it could be decimal like 98.8%

+### Available Unit Tests that can be used:

+- In DroneControllerTest:
+    - testRegisterDroneSuccess()
+    - testRegisterDroneFail()
+    - testGetAvailableDronesSuccess()
+- In DroneServiceTest:
+    - testSaveDrone()
+    - testGetAvailableDrones()

 ### Testing using Postman

 - Open postman for testing purposes